U.S. flag

 SECTION 6.
 EFFECT ON OTHER ISSUANCES.

-.01 This Order supersedes DAO 216-6 dated March 10, 1983, with the exception of the Department-wide NEPA categorical exclusions established by 74 Fed.
+.01 This Order supersedes all previous versions of DAO 216-6, including the version dated March 10, 1983 and the version dated January 18, 2017, but does not affect the Department-wide NEPA categorical exclusions established by 74 Fed.
 Reg.
 33,204 (July 10, 2009).

 Signed by: Secretary of Commerce